zentralopensource/zentral/docs/apps/monolith.md

 # Monolith

-Monolith is a Munki server.
-You need to have a Munki repository.
-With Monolith you will be able to assemble manifests, enroll your client, monitor all requests, and configure osquery and santa.
+Monolith is a Munki server that adds dynamic manifests, catalogs, with progressive patch rollouts to your existing Munki repository.

 ## Zentral configuration